01

 What I do

-I lead composable commerce re-platforms end-to-end — from discovery through vendor evaluation, architecture definition, and delivery governance.
+I lead composable commerce re-platforms end-to-end - from discovery through vendor evaluation, architecture definition, and delivery governance.
 I've run these programmes on both sides: as the technical lead building the platform, and as the architect defining the target state.
 I know where these projects go wrong, and I design around those failure modes from day one.
+I've led programmes like these for brands including Pandora, Birkenstock, Le Creuset, and Daily Mail.

 You walk away with